Irish government defeats challenge to turf plans

 Sinn Féin, the main opposition party, and several backbenchers in the two other coalition parties - Fianna Fáil and Fine Gael - argued that now was not the right time for such a proposal because of rising fuel costs and a cost of living crisis.

-Taoiseach (prime minister) Mícheál Martin re-assured his worried TDs (MPs) that people would still be allowed to cut and save their turf from boglands as they had traditionally done.
+Taoiseach (Irish prime minister) Mícheál Martin re-assured his worried TDs (members of parliament) that people would still be allowed to cut and save their turf from boglands as they had traditionally done.

 He also said those who gifted or sold small amounts of the fuel to family members and neighbours in communities of less than 500 people would not be penalised.